 The video below provides great tips on how to approach setting up a still life composition.

 How to Set Up an L-Shape Composition for a Still Life of Kitchen Items Video

 Drawing a Still Life

 Before your pencil touches the paper, spend some time looking at your objects and simplify forms.
-Visualize the basic shapes that you see in each object: circles, square, triangles, rectangles.
+Visualize the basic shapes that you see in each object: circles, squares, triangles, rectangles.
 Start drawing the basic shapes of each object on the paper, rough them in: draw a circle for an apple, a rectangle for a mug, etc.

 Focus on the essential lines only, without too much detail.
 Draw with a light pencil, most of these initial lines will be erased later.